cognitom/gulp-handbook/1-getting-started.md

 });
 ```

-If you execute the `gulp watch` command with this in place, your files will be compiled every time they are saved, so you won't have to type the commands to do it every time.
+If you execute the `gulp watch` command with this in place, your files will be compiled every time they are saved, so you won't have to type the commands to do it every time. [cf. Official Doc](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulpwatchglob--opts-tasks-or-gulpwatchglob--opts-cb)